 There are a few things to consider when looking for new carpet, not only the carpet but the environment it is being installed into.
 So what type you ask?
 Wool or synthetic?

-Wool carpets are constructed from natural fibres and are free from toxins and chemicals unless they're added later.
-Conversely, nylon is a synthetic, man-made fibre.
+Wool carpets are constructed from natural fibres, free of toxins and chemicals unless they're added later.
+Conversely, nylon is a synthetic, man-made fibre created from chemicals.
 Your choice of wool or nylon carpet should be determined by your specific needs, personal preference and allocated flooring budget.

 Pile can vary greatly.
-A soft, velvety cut pile looks luxurious, but can show every footprint, and is best suited to formal rooms.
-Some cut piles can flatten in traffic areas or shading (also known as 'pile switch'), can occur, caused be bending of the pile at different angles which leaves the carpet looking lighter or darker in patches, depending on where they are viewed from.
-A shorter, more tightly woven carpet works well in a high-traffic hallway or entrance way.
+A soft, velvety cut pile looks luxurious, but shows every footprint, and is best suited to formal rooms.
+Some cut pile carpets can flatten in traffic areas or shading (also known has ‘pile switch’) can occur, caused by bending of the pile at different angles which leaves the carpet looking lighter or darker in patches depending on where they are viewed from.
+A shorter, more tightly woven carpet works well in a high-traffic hallway or entryway.

 The density is also important.
 Check density by bending a carpet corner backward, toward the backing.
 If you can see very little backing through the tufts, the carpeting has a high density and will generally last longer.

 If you are having trouble deciding we are happy to help.